-If you’re feeling down, it’s hardly surprising – it’s mid-winter and these are some of the longest, darkest, coldest, dampest days.
+If you’re feeling down, it’s hardly surprising – these are some of the longest, darkest, coldest, dampest days.
 Many of us experience a slump in January because it comes hot on the heels of so much celebrating and merry making over Christmas.
 And let’s not forget Seasonal Affective Disorder (SAD), a condition linked to reduced exposure to sunlight during winter’s shorter days.

 Find things to celebrate

 • Hold a party with friends and neighbours to celebrate January; people usually have left over bottles of wine and food they can bring, so it doesn’t have to be expensive.

 • Celebrate the fact that as each day goes by, you’re a day nearer to the clocks going forward and summer arriving.